Remote onboarding - how to make virtual onboarding a success

 - In companies that rely on the hybrid work model or entirely on the concept of remote work, onboarding must also be adapted to the location-independent work of new colleagues.

-Digitalization has also found its way into HR and many companies are increasingly using digital onboarding solutions to optimize their HR processes, not least driven by the coronavirus crisis.
+Digitization has also found its way into human resources, and many companies, driven not least by the Corona crisis, are increasingly using digital onboarding solutions to optimize their HR processes.
 Numerous digital software and app solutions are now also available for the onboarding phase.
-These can significantly reduce the workload and make it more interactive.
-However, digital solutions are particularly important for virtual remote onboarding in the home office in order to create a meaningful onboarding process.
+These can be used to significantly reduce the workload and make it more interactive.
+But especially for virtual remote onboarding in the home office, digital solutions are essential to create a meaningful onboarding process.

-The possible uses of digital tools are just as diverse as the onboarding tasks themselves.
-The possible areas include, for example
+The possible applications of digital tools are as diverse as the onboarding tasks themselves.
+Possible areas include, for example:

 - Onboarding software that can be used to digitally map the entire onboarding process